leandromundim/julia/doc/src/manual/performance-tips.md

 For more serious benchmarking, consider the [`BenchmarkTools.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) package which evaluates the function multiple times in order to reduce noise.

-As a teaser, note that an improved version of this function allocates no memory (except to pass back the result back to the REPL) and has an order of magnitude faster execution after the first
+As a teaser, an improved version of this function allocates no memory (except to pass back the result back to the REPL) and has an order of magnitude faster execution after the first
 call: